 1984 February Joe starts getting calls to do commercials.
 Little did he know that he was embarking on a new career as a session singer.

-1985 Starts to become top call for session work and meeting the top musicians in America, guys from the Letterman Band, Saturday Night Live Band and eveyone you could think off.
-For the first time in his life he was getting paid fairly for singing.
+1985 Starts to become top call for session work and meeting the top musicians in America, guys from the Letterman Band, Saturday Night Live Band and everyone you could think off.
+For the first time in his life he was actually getting paid fairly for singing.

 1986 March More studio work.
 Sings lead for "Hands Across America" written by friend Marc Blatte and John Carney for Ken Kragan from "We Are The World".

-1986 December 29 First child Joseph A. Cerisano IV was born at New York Hospital.
+1986 December 29 First child, my son Joseph A. Cerisano IV was born at New York Hospital.

-1988 Doing up to 20 recording sessions a week enjoying my family and singing for a living.
+1988 Doing up to 25 recording sessions a week enjoying my family on the weekends and singing for a living.

-1989 September Joe noticed that recording sessions were being conducted more and more in small boutique studios and apartments.
+1989 September Joe notices that recording sessions were being conducted more and more in small boutique studios and apartments.
 Also he saw major studios were shutting down in addition to the number of sessions slowing down.
 There was a paradigm shift happening in the world of recording commercials due to the use of the computer.
 Joe makes a few calls, makes some appointments and books a flight to Nashville.

-1990 May Joe heads to Nashville to dovetail his session career into his songwriting, singing career that he put on hold while doing the session work.
+1990 May Joe heads to Nashville to dovetail his session singing career into his songwriting, singing career that he put on hold while doing the session work.
 He meets Chuck Cannon.
 At the time Chuck was a struggling songwriter.
-They become friends.
+They become life long friends.

 1993 May Asylum Records show interest in what Joe is writing when the president hear the Carbon Copy demo through the wall.
-Joe continues to do sessions and travel to Nashville.
+Joe continues to do sessions in NYC and travel to Nashville.

 1993 June Joe and Marie travel to Nashville to look for a small house to rent but keep one room just for Joe when on his visits.

 1993 August 2 while sitting on the plane pulling into the terminal I usually try the call the car but there was no answer and that was strange Joe.
 Marie were waiting at Newark Airport to be picked up by Marie’s sister Marlene.
-Three miles from the airport she was forced into the back of a tracker trailer that was parked on the shoulder without it’s triangles.
+Three miles from the airport she was ran our Volvo into the back of a tracker trailer that was parked on the shoulder without warning triangles.
 Marlene is in a coma for three months and blind.
 Matthew was in the back of the car in his car seat unhurt.
-Joe and Marie lose their six and a half year old Joseph Cerisano IV in the crash.
+Joe and Marie lost their six and a half year old son Joseph Cerisano IV in the crash.

-1996 April 4 Matthew J Cerisano is born at New York Hospital.
+1996 April 4 Joe’s third son Matthew J Cerisano is born at New York Hospital.

 2000-2003 Nov- Joe tours with TSO for four seasons